Ricochets on Asteroids II: Sensitivity of laboratory experiments of low velocity grazing impacts on substrate grain size: Introduction

 Re-accumulation after a large collision \citep{michel13,walsh19}, mass-shedding \citep{hirabayashi15,Scheeres_2015}, ejecta from impacts \citep{Wada_2006,wright19}, and particle ejection events \citep{Bottke_2020,Chesley_2020}, can give a population of low velocity particles that can return to impact the asteroid surface at low velocity.
 These particles can bounce or ricochet off the surface \citep{Chesley_2020}.
 The heterogeneity of rubble found on astronomical objects and differences in size distributions on different regions of astronomical bodies motivates understanding how impacts are sensitive to the properties of the granular substrate.
 The sensitivity of low velocity projectile behavior to the size of particles in the granular substrate is the focus of this paper.

 In this paper we carry out laboratory experiments of a spherical projectile, a marble, launched at low velocity and at grazing impact angle into different granular media.
 We compare impacts with the same projectile, impact velocity and angle.
 We restrict our substrates to similar density rocky materials and we use a glass projectile so as to approximately match the projectile and grain material densities.
 The granular media differ primarily in the mean size of the particles and our goal is to probe the sensitivity of the impact mechanics to mean grain size.
+Nomenclature used throughout this paper is given in Table \ref{tab:nomen}.